Charles-Ndugire/newsapp/README.md

 ## Live link

- Click the [link](https://the-daily-telegram.herokuapp.com/)  to see the site
+ Click this [link](https://the-daily-telegram.herokuapp.com/)  to see the site

 ## User Story